citusdata/citus_docs/dist_tables/ddl.rst

   SELECT create_distributed_table('B', 'bar', colocate_with => 'A');
   SELECT create_distributed_table('C', 'baz', colocate_with => 'A');

-Information about co-location groups is stored in :code:`pg_dist_colocation`, and :code:`pg_dist_partition` reveals which tables are assigned to which groups:
+Information about co-location groups is stored in :code:`pg_dist_colocation`, while :code:`pg_dist_partition` reveals which tables are assigned to which groups:

 ::